daboross/rust-screeps-api/README.md

 Documentation for the API calls that rust-screeps-api makes can be found at https://github.com/screepers/python-screeps/blob/master/docs/Endpoints.md.

 When this library is relatively stable, I will post the rust docs online and provide some example usages.
 For now, the library does not do enough to warrant this.

+To run tests, provide SCREEPS_API_USERNAME and SCREEPS_API_PASSWORD in .env or as environmental variables.
+These variables are only ever used when running tests, and are never included in the compiled library.